dogweather/stable_profile/README.md

 I have a hard time getting predictable `--profile` info for my Rails app with 750 tests.
 Every time I run it, I get different results.
 I think it's because of class load order changing and test http startup.
-Which tests run first seem to take the longest.
+The specs that run first seem to take the longest.

 This script works around these issues—making the output stable—by running `rspec --profile` many times and averaging the results.